oxygenxml/oxygen-git-client-addon/README.md

 To open and work with a Git submodule, use the **Submodules** action from the toolbar and select the desired submodule from the presented combo box.
 As an alternative, if the submodule is modified and is presented in the **Unstaged files** area, the **Open** contextual action can be used.

-The tooltip of a modified submodule presented in the **Unstaged files** area presents information about the currently and previously tracked commits.
+The tooltip of a modified submodule shown in the **Unstaged files** area presents information about the currently and previously tracked commits.

 ## Showing the current branch history